-My name is Holly Ridgway.
-I was a nurse for eight years and was actually in school full-time to further my degree when I took the Birkman.
+Before this, I was a nurse for eight years and was actually in school full-time to further my nursing degree when I took the Birkman.
 It was then that I came face to face with a truth I had known in my heart for some time…I don’t want to be a nurse.

 We search for our life’s purpose through spirituality, careers, family, friends and material possessions trying to pinpoint what we should be doing with our lives that will give our lives meaning and purpose.
 In the process we are pulled in so many directions by family, spouses, friends, community, career, and of course our ego to do something, anything which might be the “thing” to fulfill our needs…until it doesn’t and then we go on to the next “thing.”

 I spent forty years searching for my purpose and wanted more than anything to find my “thing” that made me want to jump out of bed in the morning and do it.
 Leaving the medical field felt like a big leap, however, I was CLEAR about it.

 This business was named Big Leap Consulting at first but I realized I’m not a Big Leap-er, not really.
 And in coaching with others I saw that oftentimes they were actually on the right career path.
 Thank goodness they didn’t leap!
 We discovered their problems stemmed from ignoring their other needs and interests—meaning, those things they can do that fill their cup so job and family become allies again.